 - The U.S. Geological Survey (USGS) New England Water Science Center website has links to data, tools, maps, and publications on streamflow, groundwater, and precipitation, including a WaterWatch drought page and USGS drought publications.

-- The National Integrated Drought Information System provides extensive information on drought conditions nationwide, forecasts, and a variety of tools for planning for and dealing with droughts.
+- The National Integrated Drought Information System offers extensive information on drought conditions nationwide, forecasts, and a variety of tools for planning for and dealing with droughts.

 Water Conservation in Your Home